Map styles | Mobile SDK | 2GIS Documentation

 Map styles

-To work with map styles, you first need to create an IStyleFactory object by calling the makeStyleFactory() method.
+To work with styles, you need to get an IStyleFactory object from the SDK central Container object.

-To create a map with a custom style, you need to use the loadResource() or loadFile() method of IStyleFactory and specify the resulting object as the styleFuture map option.
+4. Connect the style using the loadResource() or loadFile() method and specify the style object as the styleFuture parameter:

 var mapOptions = MapOptions.default

-// Create a map with the specified settings.
+// Creating a map with the specified settings

-The loadResource() and loadFile() methods return a deferred result (Future) so as not to delay the loading of the map.
-If the style has already been loaded (see the next section for more details), you can convert it into a Future object using the makeReadyValue() method.
+The loadResource() and loadFile() methods return a deferred value (Future) to avoid delaying the map loading.
+If the style is uploaded, you can convert it into a Future object using the makeReadyValue() method:

 var mapOptions = MapOptions.default